 The per capita income in Franklin Park in 2010 was $43,332, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $173,328 for a family of four.
 However, Franklin Park contains both very wealthy and poor people as well.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Gujarathi and Other Asian languages.
+Other important languages spoken here include Spanish and Gujarathi.